 With Jedox, Tryg gets an integrated and vibrant world, with rolling and dynamic forecasts from any start-up period, with automated data load, validation and direct consolidation of the reports and explanations.

-What once took 6 weeks earlier now only takes 1
+What used to take 6 weeks now only takes 1 week

 Users report expectations and initiatives with related business case